UnitedSapiens/UnitedSapiens/README.md

     <a href="https://www.linkedin.com/in/united-sapiens/"><img src="https://img.shields.io/badge/linkedin-%230A66C2.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=32></a>
 </p>

- <p align="justify">By the way, you will not see my full name, personal photos, birth date, home address, or any other personal data on these social networks.
-This is not public information that can be collected and sold by big tech companies.
+ <p align="justify">By the way, you will not see my full name, birth date, home address, family photos, or any other personal data on these social networks.
+This is not public information that can be collected and sold by those big tech companies.
 You also won't see me using Facebook, the most toxic of all social networks — nor would I ever install their apps on my phone.
 If you use Facebook, or if you post your personal data on any social media, then consider watching this series produced by the newspaper "The New York Times": <a href="https://www.nytimes.com/interactive/2019/09/23/opinion/data-privacy-jaron-lanier.html" target="_blank">JARON LANIER FIXES THE INTERNET</a>.</p>
 <br />